Wetaskiwin Fire Services

 - 23 firefighters

-Firefighters responded to over 400 calls in the 2017.
+Firefighters responded to over 450 calls in 2018.
 The types of calls the department attends include:

 - Structure fires